eric2323223/jekyll-now/drafts/Transformer.md

 	3. 可处理变长序列
 ### 多头注意力（ Multiple Headed Attention)
+![enter image description here](https://miro.medium.com/max/600/1*Vb9UizPn0AHejEYW9CWxNQ.png)
+> In these models, the number of operations required to relate signals from two arbitrary input or output positions grows in the distance between positions, linearly for ConvS2S and logarithmically for ByteNet.
+This makes it more difficult to learn dependencies between distant positions.
+In the Transformer this is reduced to a constant number of operations, albeit at the cost of reduced effective resolution due to averaging attention-weighted positions, an effect we counteract with Multi-Head Attention.

-![enter image description here](https://miro.medium.com/max/600/1*Vb9UizPn0AHejEYW9CWxNQ.png) different random initial weights matrix may lead to different representation subspace, thus give transformer ability to understand different meaning of a word
+different random initial weights matrix may lead to different representation subspace, thus give transformer ability to understand different meaning of a word
 - stack of encoder/decoder layer
 	- - 位置编码PosiStacking of encoder/decoder